-- How the parts of a message, such as text and attachments, are combined into the message.
+How different parts of a message, such as text and attachments, are combined into the message.

-- The way the items are encoded for transmission so that even software that was designed to work only with ASCII text can process the message.
+The way different items are encoded for transmission so that even software that was designed to work only with ASCII text can process the message.

-MIME types are not just for use with e-mail; they were adopted by Web servers as a way to tell Web browsers what type of material was being sent to them so that they could cope with that kind of file correctly.
+Now MIME types are not just for use with e-mail; they have been adopted by Web servers as a way to tell Web browsers what type of material was being sent to them so that they can cope with that kind of messages correctly.

-This chapter is organized by the main types:
+This chapter is organized for the main types −

 MIME types are officially supposed to be assigned and listed by the Internet Assigned Numbers Authority (IANA).

-Many of the popular MIME types in this list (all those that begin with "x-") are not assigned by the IANA and do not have official status.
+Many of the popular MIME types in this list (all those begin with "x-") are not assigned by the IANA and do not have official status.
 You can see the list of official MIME types at http://www.iana.org/assignments/media-types/.
 Those preceded with .vnd are vendorspecific.